eed3si9n/eed3si9n.com/content/posts/10things.md

 <a id="opaque-types"></a>
 ### 2. Opaque types

 Scala 3 added [`opaque` type aliases](https://docs.scala-lang.org/scala3/reference/other-new-features/opaques.html) (commonly called "opaque types"), which create a new type without overhead.
-It probably most make sense to wrap numeric types, but I like using it to wrap `String` as well.
+It probably makes the most sense to wrap numeric types, but I like using it to wrap `String` as well.

 For example, in [sbt 2.x remote cache](/sbt-remote-cache/), I define an opaque type representing hash digests: